 Illustration art is more difficult to create than paintings inspired by abstract thoughts; it is a specific assignment defined by deadlines and usually comprises of a message dictated to the artist by the client.
 Yet American illustrators differ from all other artists and illustrators in that they created purely American icons.
 They are increasingly known as The American Imagists.

-Since the late 1960s, the NMAI has undertaken to loan artworks from our American Imagist Collection to exhibitions in major art capitals of the world: New York, Paris, Rome, and Tokyo.
+Since the late 1960s, artworks from our American Imagist Collection have been loaned to exhibitions in major art capitals of the world: New York, Paris, Rome, and Tokyo.
 We loaned works to The National Portrait Gallery, Smithsonian Institution, Birmingham Museum of Art, World Financial Center, National Academy of Design, Louvre, Palazzo delle Esposizione, Guggenheim Museum, The National Arts Club, Society of Illustrators, The Brandywine River Museum, Farnsworth Art Museum, Portland Museum of Art, Delaware Art Museum, The National Museum of American Art, Daimaru Museum, Isetan Museum, Nagoya Museum, Fukishima Prefectory Museum, Virginia Art Museum, High Museum, Naples Museum of Art, Nassau County Museum of Art, Odakyu Museum, Ogunquit Art Museum, Norman Rockwell Museum and many others; such exhibits recognize the importance of this significant Collection, this American national treasure.

 In 2010, the NMAI loaned a Norman Rockwell exhibition to the Dulwich Picture Gallery in London, England's oldest public art museum renowned for its Old Master Collection (Rembrandt, Canaletto, Vermeer, anon).
 Celebrating Dulwich's 200th anniversary, this milestone Rockwell exhibition was named the "best art exhibition in England in 2011," proving the impact American illustration has on the global art community.